How to Dehydrate Noodles – Dehydrating Noodles, A Step-by-Step Guide

 Dehydrating noodles is a simple process that can help make your camping meals even more enjoyable.
 By removing the moisture from the cooked noodles, they become lighter, take up less space, and have a longer shelf life.

-A side-by-side comparison of uncooked egg noodles on the left to cooked and dehydrated noodles on the right.
+A side-by-side comparison of uncooked egg noodles on the left, and cooked and dehydrated noodles on the right.
 Notice the very distinct difference in appearance.
-The dehydrated noodles on the right quickly reconstitute, while the uncooked noodles on the left take substantial time to make them edible.
+The dehydrated noodles on the right quickly reconstitute, while the uncooked noodles on the left will take a substantial amount of time to make them edible.

 Even if you’ve never dehydrated anything before, don’t worry – it’s a simple process that anyone can do with just a few basic tools.
 With dehydrated noodles in your camping pantry, you’ll always have a primary Dehydrator Chef ingredient on hand.